fpirri/covid19/short.README.english.md

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Daily%20Deaths%20per%20Million.wma.all.png">

 The above graph was normalized using a seven day weighted moving average.
 The worldometers site mentioned above presents data separated by country with a simple moving average over three days.
+Results are not much different.

 However, we must note that the visual comparison on a single chart for seven countries is not easy to do.